sleepymalc/How2LaTeX/README.md

 ### Spacing

-As we have seen before, when I type a indefinite integral, we have something like
+As we have seen before, when I type an indefinite integral, we have something like

 $$\int x\\,\mathrm{d}x$$